 We used the book If You Give a Pig a Pancake by Laura Numeroff.

-We sequenced the story on the classroom pocket chart and then using a fun sequencing sheet.
+We sequenced the story on the classroom pocket chart and then used a fun sequencing sheet.

 We also played the reading comprehension game and wrote about why we thought the main character in the story was so tired.

 Some students said it because she was tired of making pancakes and getting syrup.
 Others said she was tired because she had to build the tree house or take a bath.
 I loved “picking” their brains to see how and why they think things.

 We also completed some fun activities like letter fill-ins using parrots and number fill-ins using pies.

 My class LOVE LOVE LOVES doing our weekly phonics chart on Fridays.
 I project a large chart and they have their individual sheets.
 As a class, we make a list of the Pp words we know, then we use every phonics skill possible to write those words.

 -We find compound words.

 -We try to remember that tricky silent “e” and that bossy r.